Background pattern

 1. What is Brotmin and what is it used for

-This medication contains metformin, a medication for treating diabetes.
+This medication contains metformin, a medication used to treat diabetes.
 It belongs to a group of medications called biguanides.

 If you have diabetes, your pancreas does not produce enough insulin or your body cannot use the insulin it produces properly.
-This causes high levels of glucose in the blood.
-Metformin helps to reduce your blood glucose to a level as normal as possible.
+This causes high blood glucose levels.
+Metformin helps reduce your blood glucose levels to as normal a level as possible.

-If you are an adult with overweight, taking metformin for a prolonged period also helps to reduce the risk of complications associated with diabetes.
+If you are an adult with overweight, taking metformin for a long time also helps reduce the risk of complications associated with diabetes.
 Metformin is associated with maintaining body weight or a slight decrease in it.

-This medication is used to treat patients with type 2 diabetes (also known as “non-insulin-dependent diabetes”) when diet and exercise alone are not sufficient to control their blood glucose levels.
-It is used especially in patients with overweight.
+This medication is used to treat patients with type 2 diabetes (also called "non-insulin-dependent diabetes") when diet and exercise alone are not enough to control their blood glucose levels.
+It is especially used in patients with overweight.

-Adults can take metformin alone or with other medications for treating diabetes (oral medications or insulin).
+Adults can take metformin alone or with other medications to treat diabetes (oral medications or insulin).

-2. What you need to know before starting to take Brotmin
+2. What you need to know before taking Brotmin

 Do not take Brotmin